Lachrymogenic/PyARFishe/README.md

 * Step 5.
 Cast a line, Turn on trigger, configure, press start.
 * Step 6. fishe
 ## Downsides and things to improve:
 Pressing Q does not always terminate the while loop and only seems to work on when image window is in focus.
 Can't currentlly find a way to get cv2.imshow to be on top of everything aswell.
 Code looks messy aswell.
+If you switch to literally any other window prepare for your mouse to go funkey.